 Clearly I can’t get enough avocado.
 It really makes the perfect spread for a savory toast.
 It’s one of my favourite ways to eat sourdough.
 But it’s that humongous serving of tofu scramble and perfectly fried ripe plantains that really takes this toast to the next level.

 Holding this all together would have been challenging without that hearty sourdough.
 This is the kind of vegan toast you’ll want to have as a high protein breakfast, lunch or even dinner.
 Speaking of tofu scramble, I have the perfect recipe for it that I shared recently.
 Click here to check it out.

 There you have it!
-Go forth and eat sourdough toasts!
+Let’s eat some sourdough toasts!